WestlyEdge/terraform-ecs-ha-cluster-1/README.md

 ## How to initialize a new environment directory?

 If you are adding a new environment directory, you'll need to initialize terraform from within the new directory.
-To accomplish this you should run the */init-remote-state.sh* from within the directory e.g...
+To accomplish this you should run */init-remote-state.sh* from within the directory e.g...

 ```bash
 # cd into the environment specific directory